alidaf/raspberryPi/README.md

 The LCD routines and rotary encoder routines are interrupt driven to keep CPU usage low.

-###popcornPi
+###binaries:

+Tiny Core Linux packages and binaries for some of the programs and libraries.
+Packages can be made on request for anyone that is interested.
+A guide on how to install TCL packages is provided at the end of this file.

+###deprecated:

+Some older packages that have been deprecated or subsumed into other libraries.

+##To Do

+###popcornPi:

 This is intended, once I have learned more about the hardware functions, to repurpose a Popcorn C200 case using a Raspberry Pi as a media server instead of the rather naff motherboard that it came with.

-###gpioPi
+###streamPi:

+This will eventually provide a library of functions to manipulate media streams and provide information and control elements.

+###gpioPi:

 This is intended to provide a library of functions to access and control GPIOs in a similar manner to wiringPi.
 It is not an attempt to replace wiringPi, which is a well supported library.
 It is an attempt to shortcut some of the more basic functions to provide more direct but fully interrupt driven libraries.

-###binaries

-Tiny Core Linux packages and binaries for some of the programs and libraries.
-Packages can be made on request for anyone that is interested.
-A guide on how to install TCL packages is provided at the end of this file.

-###deprecated

-Some older packages that have been deprecated or subsumed into other libraries.

 ---
 #### Instructions for installing the package manually in Tiny Core Linux and it's derivatives.